 Begin by modeling the song (sing it for your students) several times through.
 This will take some serious preparation, as you’ll want to listen recordings and practice singing and speaking the words in rhythm until you can do so easily by memory.
 Again, this is why I chose a shorter song with repeated phrases.

 Then, watch a video of the song (such as the one I shared above) and ask students what they think the song is about.
 Discuss the English translation.
-Finally, ask students what folk songs they know that are similar to Alle Eendjes, such as other folk songs that feature birds (chicken on a fencepost, Bluebird, Five Fat Turkeys, etc.).
+Finally, ask students what folk songs they know that are similar to Alle Eendjes, such as other folk songs that feature birds.
 I think it’s important to highlight this commonality.
 No matter where we’re born, we’re inspired to sing songs about nature.

 Once students have mastered singing the phrases, you can begin adding in body percussion.
 Any movement will do, but here’s an example to get started: